Workflows

 From this the compiler builds a WorkflowNode:

-- states —
+status. - states —

 DRAFT,ISSUED,CANCELLED(the enum options). - initial —

-status. - transitions — one
+DRAFT(the value you passed). - transitions — one

 TransitionNodeper(from, to)declared by a transition action, each tagged with the action that performs it.